Never Gonna Snow Again (2020) Directors: Malgorzata Szumowska and Michal Englert

 The Dig (2021) Director: Simon Stone Writer: Moira Buffini, based on a novel by John Preston

 With its dramatic cinematography, starry cast, and subtle art direction, The Dig is so smooth and elegant that it sometimes feels lightweight, despite its heavy themes.
 Set in 1939 in the English countryside, it tells the story of a remarkable archeological discovery on private land.
 It’s also a portrait of a grieving widow and a country on the verge of war.
 While this isn’t the most suspenseful movie you’ll ever see, its themes deepen as the story unfolds.
-In the final act, there was some Malick-like camerawork that had me thinking about the sweep of time and the desperate sadness of war, but in general, I was reminded of high-production television shows like The Crown.
+In the final act, there was some Malick-like camerawork that had me thinking about the desperate sadness of war, but in general, I was reminded of high-production television shows like The Crown.
 The truth is, I watched this over two nights, stopping it halfway through, as if it were a television show, and while I try to avoid doing that, I thought that viewing method suited this movie just fine, and maybe even enhanced it.
 If I’d seen The Dig on the big screen, I think it would have been a disappointment.
 As a Netflix movie, it’s a pleasant weeknight diversion.